BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Introduction

-\item To deal with the unknown dynamics of our complex cellular system, we propose a data-driven approach that optimizes the device selection policy via a state-of-the-art off-policy \gls{drl} algorithm, namely\gls{sac}.
-In our scheme, the device selection policy of each \gls{ai} device is distributed across distinct neurons, resulting in a linear increase in the \gls{sac} output size with the number of devices.
+\item To deal with the unknown dynamics of our mobile network, we propose a data-driven approach that optimizes the device selection policy via a state-of-the-art off-policy \gls{drl} algorithm, called BSAC-CoEx, a \gls{bsac} framework designed for device selection in our coexistence scenario.
+In \gls{bsac}-CoEx, the selection policy of each device is distributed across distinct neurons, resulting in a linear increase in the \gls{bsac} output size with the number of devices.

-\item We evaluate our framework utilizing a \gls{3gpp}-compliant 5G simulator in a factory automation use case.
-We observe that the number of participating \gls{ai} devices can significantly impact the performance of \gls{urllc}.
-Our results provides important insights for the ongoing standardization activities of distributed \gls{ai}. \end{itemize}
+\item We evaluate our framework using a \gls{3gpp}-compliant 5G simulator in a factory automation use case.
+The results reveal that our solution not only preserves \gls{urllc} availability nearly on par with standalone \gls{urllc} service, but also reduces median training delays by more than $20$\%, compared to the slicing setting with service-specific resource partitions.
+Our results provide valuable insights into the ongoing standardization activities of distributed learning~\cite{3GPP22874AiModel,3GPP22876AiModelP2}. \end{itemize}

 The rest of this paper is organized as follows.
-We provide the necessary preliminaries on the distributed learning, and our system model in Section~\ref{sec:Background} and Section~\ref{sec:systemModel}, respectively.
-We then formulate the problem in Section~\ref{sec:PM}.
-Section~\ref{sec:solution} presents the proposed \gls{mdp} modeling and \gls{drl}-based device selection.
+We provide the necessary preliminaries on distributed learning in Section~\ref{sec:Background} and define our system model in Section~\ref{sec:systemModel}.
+The performance metrics and problem formulation are described in Section~\ref{sec:PM}.
+Section~\ref{sec:solution} presents the proposed \gls{mdp} modeling and \gls{bsac}-CoEx framework.
 We describe our simulation methodology in Section~\ref{sec:simulation}, and discuss the results in Section~\ref{sec:preformance}.
 Finally, Section~\ref{sec:conculsions} concludes the paper.